s20488/BSI-brute-forse/README.md

-# BSI_brute_forse by Anastasiia Ponkratova, Julia Migiel
+# BSI-brute-forse by Anastasiia Ponkratova, Julia Migiel
 ## Brute force attack to a hash passwords file

 ### Compilation result of a brute force attack on passwords: